 Technologies used in denim production

-We have just seen that denim production is a complex process involving various technologies to transform raw cotton into the fabric we know and love.
-That’s why specific technologies are used in modern denim production, mainly during the washing and finishing processes, which are peculiarities of the denim manufacturing process and represent part of the beauty and appeal of this icon as they distinguish the aesthetic of a finished garment from its initial fabric.
+We have just seen that the denim manufacturing process is complex and involves various technologies for transforming raw cotton into the fabric we know and love.
+That’s why specific technologies are used in modern denim production, mainly during the washing and finishing processes, which are distinctive to denim manufacturing and contribute to its beauty and appeal, as they distinguish the aesthetic of a finished garment from its initial fabric.

-Spinning-wise, there are two methods that can be used to make denim: ring or open-end spinning.
-Ring spinning gives denim its most authentic and premium look, creating an uneven texture and a softer, stronger, and high-quality yarn.
+Spinning-wise, there are two methods for making denim: ring or open-end spinning.
+Ring spinning gives denim its most authentic, premium look, creating an uneven texture and a softer, stronger, higher-quality yarn.
 Open-end spinning makes the production process faster and less expensive as it requires fewer steps.

 The weaving process and resulting denim fabrics can vary based on the type of loom used.
 Shuttle looms, which are the oldest and most traditional type, use a shuttle, usually made of wood, to carry the weft yarn back and forth, producing selvedge denim with a characteristic edge.
 This type of denim is favored by many enthusiasts and is known for its white band and colored stitching.

-Finally, denim garments undergo innovative washing and finishing processes in industrial laundries utilizing advanced technologies such as ozone and laser.
+Finally, denim garments undergo innovative washing and finishing processes in industrial laundries that utilize advanced technologies such as ozone and lasers.
 Ozone is employed to bleach denim, minimizing water and chemical usage.
 Meanwhile, laser machines are used to replicate denim aging and wear, replacing the manual scratching process, which can be hazardous if proper precautions are not taken.

 Candiani’s manufacturing process

-Due to its unique manufacturing process, denim undergoes a transformation similar to a caterpillar turning into a butterfly.
+Due to its unique manufacturing process, denim undergoes a transformation akin to a caterpillar becoming a butterfly.
 High-quality denim has the power to bring out the most beautiful features.
 Throughout the years, we at Candiani have embraced, developed, and patented a range of technologies to minimize the environmental impact of our denim manufacturing process, maximize efficiency, and enhance the premium look, performance, and feel of our fabrics.

 We want to monitor and stay informed about everything that occurs in our supply chain.
 That’s why we collaborated with Gowan Seed Company to develop our exclusive Blue Seed cotton.
 Blue Seed cotton is a non-GMO hybrid variety that combines the best characteristics of two worlds: the high quality of extra-long staple cotton and the strength of Upland cotton.
-Additionally, it is more resistant in the fields as it requires less water and chemicals to be grown.
+Additionally, it is more resistant in the field, as it requires less water and fewer chemicals to grow.

 We incorporate recycled cotton yarns into our manufacturing process, sourced from post-industrial, pre-consumer, or post-consumer textile waste.
 Although it’s feasible to produce denim fabrics using 100% post-industrial and pre-consumer materials, we use our Blue Seed cotton to offset the limitations of post-consumer recycled content.

-Some of our other most notable advancements pertain to the dyeing process and aim to reduce water, energy, and chemical consumption while also replacing harmful and polluting materials and improving the appearance of our colors.
+Some of our other most notable advancements pertain to the dyeing process and aim to reduce water, energy, and chemical consumption, replace harmful and polluting materials, and improve the appearance of our colors.

 Indigo Juice® is a technology designed to create a faded look while keeping the dye on the surface of the yarn, thus reducing the amount of water, energy, and chemicals needed in the laundry process to achieve vintage aesthetics.

 N-Denim is a nitrogen-based technology that prevents fading by delaying the oxidation process and allowing the pigment to penetrate deeper into the yarn.
-This results in a wide range of intense and unconventional colors that fade more gradually than those created using traditional dyeing methods.
+This results in a wide range of intense, unconventional colors that fade more gradually than those produced by traditional dyeing methods.

 Kitotex® is our patented sizing technology that replaces plastic-based polymer PVA with bio-based polymer chitosan.
 Chitosan comes from renewable sources and is biodegradable and non-toxic.
-Additionally, it aids in wastewater treatment and inhibits the growth and reproduction of bacteria.
+Additionally, it aids wastewater treatment and inhibits bacterial growth and reproduction.
 Finally, Kitotex® enhances color saturation.

 Sound Dye helps to conserve water during the dyeing process by using ultrasound to rinse the yarns.
 This process creates microbubbles in the water, which implode quickly and generate powerful shock waves that remove excess indigo.
-Compared to traditional techniques, we can save approximately 2 liters of water (almost 30%) for each linear meter of denim.
+Compared to traditional techniques, we can save approximately 2 liters of water (about 30%) per linear meter of denim.

 We also take pride in preserving our denim heritage alongside our latest innovations.
-We are the only mill that still produces denim close to Genoa, where it originated, and we are located at the heart of an area with a century-long textile legacy.
+We are the only mill that still produces denim close to Genoa, where it originated, and we are located at the heart of an area with a centuries-long textile legacy.
 This commitment is well represented by our selvedge denim fabrics, which are woven with vintage shuttle looms.
-However, we always strive to update our most traditional products with new materials, such as regenerative and organic cotton, and utilize progressive technologies such as Kitotex® in their manufacturing process.
+However, we always strive to update our most traditional products with new materials, such as regenerative and organic cotton, and to utilize progressive technologies, such as Kitotex®, in their manufacturing process.